 Advantages of Monumetric

-• Some control over your blog ads : You can limit ads that might be offensive to your audience.
-Monumetric automatically blocks what might be considered sensitive categories on its blog advertising network (such as gambling, drugs and dietary supplements, and sex references).
-They also allow publishers to block categories, advertisers or URLs that they might be concerned about.
+• Some control over your blog ads You can limit ads that might be offensive to your audience.
+Monumetric automatically blocks what could be considered sensitive categories on its blog advertising network (such as gambling, medications and dietary supplements, and references to sex).
+They also allow publishers to block categories, advertisers, or URLs that might concern them.

-• Great support : Monumetric has excellent support and team members to help guide your overall blog strategy.
-I contacted them via email with a few questions and their responses were prompt and very helpful.
+• Great support Monumetric has excellent support, and their team members help guide your overall blog strategy.
+I contacted them by email with a few questions, and their responses were quick and very helpful.

-• You choose the pages on which the advertisements are shown : You don't have to run ads on all pages of your blog.
-You can choose to show ads on specific pages only.
+• You choose the pages on which the advertisements are shown You are not required to display ads on every page of your blog.
+You can choose to display ads on specific pages only.

 • They add the ads for you : You can put ads yourself if you want, but if not, Monumetric will do this job for you.